 Only academically capable students who have already completed a high school level Algebra I course with a grade of B or higher, should be allowed to enroll in the course.
 It is up to each participating school to carefully pre-screen its students before allowing them to enroll in Geometry.

 Student online learning qualifications:

 Online learning requires a greater degree of student self-motivation and diligence

 to keep up with class assignments compared to a traditional classroom.
 It is up to each school to carefully pre-screen its students before allowing them to enroll in online courses.

 Any qualified WELS/ELS 8th

 grade student is welcome to enroll in the course, as long as there are student seats still available.
 Seats will be filled on a first-registered, first-enrolled policy.
 The course will have a minimum enrollment of 3 students and a maximum of 10 students.

-grade students is $125 per student per semester for 2018-19.
-This is 50% of the cost that high school students pay for courses through ALHSO.
-(The tuition cost remains at $250 per semester for all other students.)
+grade students is $160 per student per semester for 2020-21.
+This is a discount of $100 off the high school rate.
+(The tuition cost remains at $260 per semester for all other students.)

 Go to the ALHSO http://www.alhso.org